syre-data/docs/source/get_started/local/tutorial/containers.rst

 		**Type:** 	recipe
 		=========	========

 		We'll also add metadata to this Container.
-This allows us to attach data to our data.
+This allows us to attach metadata to our data.
 Child Containers inherit the metadata from their ancestors, but can overwrite it by declaring a new value with the same name.

 		To add metadata click on the **Add Metadata** button and enter the following metadata.